The Lifebelt Particle Filter for robust estimation from low-valued count data: Background and Problem statement

+Some attempts have been made to extend the basic \ac{SMC} mechanisms to be robust in discrete, low-count systems. { One possibility is to use more information to formulate distribution $q(\cdot)$ in [Step 2]: the \acl{AuPF}\acused{BPF} \cite[AuPF; ][]{pitt1999filtering} exploits data at time $t$, $y_t$, to draw proposals that should be in high-probability regions of the filtering distribution.
+To allow for proposed particles that are compatible with all the future observations, one could use an \ac{AuPF} with importance distribution: $q(x_t|y_t, y_{t+1}, \dots, y_{T})$.
+Unfortunately, such distribution is likely to be very difficult to formulate, especially in complex contexts with chained temporal structures.

-Some attempts have been made to extend the basic \ac{SMC} mechanisms, such as the \ac{BPF}, to be robust in discrete, low-count systems.
-The \ac{APF} \citep{delmoral2015alive} is a \ac{SMC} method that allows for an unbounded number of particles $ n_t $.
-The idea behind the algorithm is to keep sampling proposed particles until a desired number of particles $ N $ with non-zero weight is obtained. \citet{drovandi2016exact} looked at the application of the \ac{APF} in the context of low-count data and observed that the algorithm can have potentially an unbounded cost.
-Even if a limit $ B $ can be placed on the computation executed (e.g. by stopping after $ L<N $ particles have been observed but $ l_t\geq B $ have been evaluated), the \ac{APF} is likely to take long time to run if the value of $ \boldsymbol{\theta} $ has low likelihood (\citet{drovandi2016exact}, Remark 4) e.g. for parameter proposals towards the tails when a pseudo-marginal mechanism is used. \citet{mckinley2020efficient} exploited much of the potential of the \ac{APF} in this context, allowing for early rejection of bad values of $ \boldsymbol{\theta} $.
-Despite their efforts and improvements, the authors note that the algorithm remains substantially computationally expensive, preventing its use for longer time series or in contexts where real-time inference is needed.
+Other methods work on the number of particles sampled, rather then their distribution}: the \acl{APF}\acused{APF} \cite[APF; ][]{delmoral2015alive} is a \ac{SMC} method that allows for an unbounded number of particles $ n_t $.
+The idea behind the algorithm is to keep sampling proposed particles until a desired number of particles $ N $ with non-zero weight is obtained. \cite{drovandi2016exact} looked at the application of the \ac{APF} in the context of low-count data and observed that the algorithm can have potentially an unbounded cost. {Even if an artificial stopping criterion is used, placing a limit on the computations executed, the \ac{APF} is likely to take long time to run if the value of $ \boldsymbol{\theta} $ has low likelihood (\cite{drovandi2016exact}, Remark 4) e.g. for parameter proposals towards the tails.} \cite{mckinley2020efficient} exploited much of the potential of the \ac{APF} in this context, allowing for early rejection of bad values of $ \boldsymbol{\theta} $.
+Despite their efforts and improvements, the authors note that the algorithm can remain substantially computationally expensive, hindering its use for longer time series or in contexts where real-time inference is needed.